tzinfo/tzinfo/README.md

 The Time Zone Database maintainers recommend that time zone identifiers are not made visibile to end-users (see [Names of timezones](https://data.iana.org/time-zones/theory.html#naming)).

-Time zones can be selected via country instead.
+Instead of displaying a list of time zone identifiers, time zones can be selected by the user's country.
 Call `TZInfo::Country.all` to obtain a list of `TZInfo::Country` objects, each with a unique `code` and a `name` that can be used for display purposes.

 Most countries have a single time zone.
 When choosing such a country, the time zone can be inferred and selected automatically.